On Learning the Right Attention Point for Feature Enhancement: Discussion, Limitation, and Future Work

 On the technical front, our method may not extend to other representations such as voxels.
 In voxel-based representation, the offset points need to be discretized into voxels which may cause discontinuity in gradients.
-Another limitation is the inherent computational cost in computing dynamic offset vectors.
-Since the learned offset points are not in the original point cloud, we have to compute point distances on the fly.
-Consequently, it is impossible to pre-compute the distances involving offset points for accelerating the training.
-Future remedies are worth considering.

 { }